myronschippers/delete-put-lecture/README.md

     - '/restaurants' route is spent and left with '/delete/6' where 6 is the id clicked
     - we are going to use '/delete/:id' to pull in the 6 as our id value on the server

+## Adding Column and Pactching Data

+created new table "restaurants-test" update queries to reflect the new table sort in ascending order by name
+Add default false for posting a restaurant

 ## Branching